WordPress/openverse/CONTRIBUTING.md

 ## How to Contribute

 Please read the processes in our general [Contributing Code](https://creativecommons.github.io/contributing-code/) guidelines on the Creative Common Open Source website.
-It contains some general instructions that should be followed when contributing to any of the WP Open Search open-source repositories.
+It contains some general instructions that should be followed when contributing to any of the Openverse open-source repositories.

 ### Bugs